DIBYA9/RestroProcure/README.md

 RestroProcure converts informal human instructions and raw inventory data into a deterministic, auditable procurement plan.
 Instead of behaving like a generic chatbot, the system enforces strict operational policies, applies calendar-aware demand multipliers, and produces structured outputs through mandatory function calls.

-The goal is to demonstrate how Generative AI can be used as a bounded decision agent rather than an open-ended conversational model.
+The core objective is to demonstrate how Generative AI can function as a bounded decision agent rather than an open-ended conversational model.

 ---